ketch-com/ketch-forwarder/api/dsr/v1/README.md

 ### Subject

 The Subject object describes the Data Subject making the request.
 The fields type, email, city, and description are read only.
 Any empty subject values will be ignored when patching the subject.
+Additional properties may exist in this object depending on the subject type.

 ```json
 {